 If you are having difficulty paying your rent, please let your Housing Officer know as soon as possible.
-Your Housing Officer can set up a repayment plan and put you in touch with specialist advisors who can provide Welfare Benefit checks and budgeting help.
+Please don't bury your head in the sand and worry alone - we are here to help you get back on track.
+Your Housing Officer can set up a repayment plan and put you in touch with specialist advisors who can provider Welfare Benefit checks and budgeting help